ovh/docs/pages/platform/databases/mysql_01_capabilities/guide.en-gb.md

 #### Effective storage

-The disk size listed above is the total disk size of the underlying machine, however, a small part of it goes towards the OS install.
+The disk size listed above is the total disk size of the underlying machine.
+However, a small part of it goes towards the OS install.

 We try hard to avoid "disk full" situations that could be harmful to cluster health.
-Therefore, The customer will :
+Therefore:

-1. When reaching 97% capacity, have his database instance moved in "DISK_FULL" state, and 'read-only" mode, meaning no more writes can be done.
+1. When reaching 97% capacity, the customer will have his database instance moved in "DISK_FULL" state, and 'read-only" mode, meaning no more writes can be done.
 2. You then have the ability to upgrade to a higher service plan with more storage.